AdamLaV/CPPLab_1/README.md

 #### Counting 1
 [Code here](https://github.com/francisknight/CPP-Tidbits/blob/master/Counting%201/main.cpp)

-         Write a program that reads in a number, and writes out from 1 to that number
+         Write a program that reads in a number, and writes out from 1 to that number.

 #### Counting 2